jhunschejones/Music-Like-You-Mean-It-3/about.md

 ![My friend Dani and I](/images/dani_and_josh.jpg)
 <span class="text-grey-lt-300">
   _(The photo is of my best friend Dani and I on vacation in the beautiful Pacific Northwest of the United States.
-They have been a huge help in my music career, and when we aren't working on a record together we thoroughly enjoy spending time outdoors, walking and hiking in nature.)_
+They have been a huge help in my music career, and when we aren't working on a record together we enjoy spending time outdoors, walking and hiking in nature.)_
 </span>

 ## Is Music Like You Mean It for me?